What is Autism Spectrum Disorder?

 - Repetitive/restrictive behaviors

-ABA reduces challenging behaviors while helping children develop and improve in areas like:
+ABA also works to reduce challenging behaviors and helps children build skills and improve in areas such as:

 - Academic and cognitive skills